wingyintang/LLSIF_simulator/README.md

 # LLSIF_simulator
 A simulator for Lovelive! school idol festival and a convertor for osu! and midi, or some other rhythm games.<br>
+Since the USB was recently lost, the whole project will only be resumed after it is found.<br>
 <br>
 v3.0.0.0 Preview:
 -----------------------------------------------------